-Our peaCURE is pharmaceutical grade palmitoylethanolamide which is an endogenous fatty acid amide naturally produced inside the body to provide relief against pain and inflammation, but also to support cell and muscle recovery and prevent unwanted changes in cells.
+Our peaCURE is pharmaceutical grade palmitoylethanolamide which is an endogenous fatty acid amide naturally produced inside the body which, when ingested, nutritionally may provide relief against pain and inflammation, but also to support cell and muscle recovery and prevent unwanted changes in cells.

 This makes the mechanism behind peaCURE completely safe and effective for a variety of conditions.

 Here is more about the mechanism itself: